AvolitesLtd/TitanManual/prismdocs/shared/quick-start/projects-management.md

 {{PRISM-START-COMMENT}}
 ### Collect All and Save

-Collect and save all media used in the project to a specific destination.
-This can be used to back up the project's state along with its media or to easily transfer it to another machine.<br/>
+Collect and save all media used in the project to a specific destination folder.
+This can be used to backup a project along with its media, or easily transfer it to another machine.<br/>
 To save a Prism project with a collection, click on `File > Collect All and Save`.
 The default destination folder of project files is in the **Documents** folder under `Avolites > Prism > {{PRISM-PATH}} > Projects`.
-On collecting all and saving the *Save Project with Collection* dialog box will prompt where the project file name and the default destination folder can be changed.
+On collecting all and saving the **Save Project with Collection** dialog box will prompt where the project file name and the default destination folder can be changed.

 A pop-up will then show the following information:

-- Number of media files being collected
+- Number of media files being collected.
-- Destination folder of the collection
+- Destination folder of the collection.
-- Required disk space of the collection
+- Required disk space of the collection.
-- Available space on the destination folder
+- Available disk space at the destination.

 ![Collecting Media Start](/prism-images/project-management/collecting-media-popup-start.png)

-If there is not enough available space, the collection process cannot proceed, and the only option is to press the *Cancel* button.
+If there is not enough available space, the collection process cannot proceed and the only option is to press the *Cancel* button.

 ![Collecting Media Error Size](/prism-images/project-management/collecting-media-popup-error-size.png)